joaquinlpereyra/privaturl/README.md

 You can use an alternative template without building from source by specifying an `--alt-template`.
 You can use `template/index.html` as inspiration.

+There are two requirements:

-The only requirement is that the template must have `---PLACEHOLDER-DATA---` and a `PLACEHOLDER-IV---` so that privaturl knows where to inject the encrypted contents.
+Firstly, the template must have `---PLACEHOLDER-DATA---` and a `PLACEHOLDER-IV---` so that privaturl knows where to inject the encrypted contents.

+Secondly, you should take into account that the encrypted data, initialization vector and provided key will be encoded using a variant of base64 which is URL-safe (no `/`, '+') and without padding.

 Again, looking at `template/index.html` should be helpful.
+Look at the `urlSafeToBase64` function to see an example of how to handle the encoding specifically.